ppinho87/pokemon-battle-frontier/README.md

 ### Copyright

-RandomScript © 2018.
+RandomScripters © 2018.
 All Rights Reserved.